Georgia

 Georgia Adds Lates Renewal for Agencies

-Effective Jan 1., 2023, Georgia will offer a late renewal with associated fees for both resident and non residents in the following License Classes: Principal Agency, Branch Agency, Rental Company, Retail Vendors of PEI, Self-Storage Provider.
+Effective Jan 1., 2023, Georgia will offer a late renewal with associated fees for both resident and nonresidents in the following License Classes: Principal Agency, Branch Agency, Rental Company, Retail Vendors of PEI, Self-Storage Provider.
 The late renewal period will be 15 days.
 After this period, one must reapply.
 The fee is $15.

 Update to Georgia Adding a New Line of Authority